jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 collection is expanded than it is to be given each element individually.

-Expressing a 'contained in' relationship comes naturally to JSONPath, but no provision is made for a 'containing' relationship.
-Cascading Style Sheets, or CSS, the web's styling language has long shared this restriction but a recent proposal, currently at Editor's Draft stage [@css4] provides an elegant means to cover this gap.
-Rather than add an explicit 'containing' relationship, the css4 proposal observes that css selectors have previously only allowed selection of the right-most of the terms given, allowing only the deepest element mentioned to be selected.
-This restriction is removed by allowing terms may be prefixed with `$` in order to make them capturing: in the absence of an explicitly capturing term the right-most continues to capture.
-Whereas `form.important input.mandatory` selects for styling mandatory inputs inside important forms, `$form.important input.mandatory` selects important forms with mandatory fields.
+JSONPath naturally expresses a 'contained in' relationship but no provision is made for a 'containing' relationship. *Cascading Style Sheets*, CSS, the web's styling language has historically shared this restriction but a recent proposal for extended selectors, currently at Editor's Draft stage [@css4] addresses this limitation.
+Rather than add an explicit 'containing' relationship, the proposal observes css has previously always selected the element conforming to the right-most of the selector terms, allowing only the deepest element mentioned to be styled.
+This restriction is lifted by allowing terms to be prefixed with `$` in order to make them explicitly capturing.
+A selector without an explicit capturing term continues to select as before.
+Whereas the CSS selector `form.important input.mandatory` selects mandatory inputs inside important forms, `$form.important input.mandatory` selects important forms with mandatory fields.

-Importing the CSS4 dollar into Oboe's JSONPath should make it much easier to integrate with libraries which treat arrays as their basic unit of operation and uses a syntax which the majority of web developers are likely to be familiar with over the next few years.
+Importing the CSS4 dollar into Oboe's JSONPath should will it easier to integrate with libraries which treat arrays as their basic unit of operation.
+By duplicating a syntax which the majority of web developers will be familiar with over the next few years I hope that Oboe's learning curve will be a little more gradual.

 Parsing the JSON Response
 -------------------------